Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 \paragraph{FNO Architecture and Training Protocol.} To evaluate the limits of the spectral approach, we deployed a high-capacity FNO architecture consisting of $8$ Fourier layers with a hidden channel width of $256$.
 We utilized a 2D spectral convolution retaining the top $512$ modes in the spatial dimension to maximize the capture of high-frequency shock content.
 As detailed in the previous section, we applied reflective (palindromic) boundary padding to mitigate spectral leakage at the non-periodic boundaries.

 The model was trained to map the primitive variables $(\rho, u, T)$ at step $t$ to step $t+1$ using a dataset derived from the kinetic simulation (Compressible regime, $\text{Pr}=0.71$, $\nu=0.025$ as specified in \cref{eq:Sod_case_1}, see \cref{sec:experimental}).
 The data was split $50/20/30$ (train/validation/test) with a batch size of $4$.
 We minimized the Mean Squared Error (MSE) using the AdamW optimizer ($\beta_1=0.9, \beta_2=0.999$, weight decay $1\times 10^{-4}$) over $500$ epochs.
+We emphasize, however, that for shock-dominated rollouts this pointwise loss is mainly an optimization surrogate rather than the most physically meaningful evaluation metric, since small phase errors in the discontinuities can dominate it.
+In the tested autoregressive setting, these FNO rollouts destabilize within a small number of steps, which is why we report only the 1- and 10-step forecasts below.
 To ensure stable convergence, we employed a OneCycle learning rate scheduler, linearly warming up to a maximum learning rate of $1\times 10^{-3}$ for the first $30\%$ of training before annealing down to $1\times 10^{-6}$.
 Gradients were clipped at a norm of $1.0$ to prevent divergence during the initial training phase.

-\paragraph{FNO Experimental Results.} Our empirical results show that FNO struggles to accurately predict the next time step ($\Delta t=1$) for all our models.
+\paragraph{FNO Experimental Results.} Our empirical results show that the tested autoregressive FNO rollouts destabilize rapidly on this benchmark and already struggle to accurately predict the next time step ($\Delta t=1$).
 Table~\ref{tab:fno_results} shows the validation results for our hyperparameter tuning.
-We observe that the models with fewer frequency components (128) generally outperform models with more frequency modes.
-Figures~\ref{fig:fno_1} and \ref{fig:fno_2} show best two FNO temporal forecasting models with 128 Fourier modes, and 128 and 256 embedding dimensions, respectively, and 4 layers.
+Under the fixed optimization budget and early-stopping protocol used here, the 128-mode configurations generally achieve the best validation results.
+Figures~\ref{fig:fno_1} and \ref{fig:fno_2} show the best two FNO temporal forecasting models with 128 Fourier modes, and 128 and 256 embedding dimensions, respectively, and 4 layers.
 Figure~\ref{fig:fno_n512} shows the results from our largest model with 512 Fourier modes, 256 embedding dimensions, and 8 layers.
-In stark contrast to \LBNN's ability to accurately resolve the discontinuity for 500 time steps (Fig (a-d)~\ref{fig:sod_all}), FNO shows significant deviations after a single time step.
+This comparison should be read as an auxiliary short-horizon baseline rather than a matched long-rollout comparison to the shock-aware Sod metrics used for \LBNN{}.
+Even before the rollout destabilizes, FNO shows significant deviations after a single time step.
 This is expected as shocks are very challenging for any model, often requiring special methods to address them.